 Fougere is a member of the chypre family, too.
 A fougere is the combination of oakmoss, lavender, and coumarin.
 I think there is a similarity between that and chypre due to the oakmoss base which is uncommon in other sorts of perfume blends.
 One of the most famous fougeres (which you never knew was one) was Gillette Foamy shaving cream’s fragrance!
 It was a beautiful fougere and highlighted the fact that it is considered a man’s sort of scent.

 Fougere Royale was first made by Houbigant and it was rumored to be the first perfume which used artificial ingredients as the coumarin (vanilla scent) in it had been manufactured in the lab!
 It was said to have been presented to the French Empress Eugenie, who was the supreme taste maker for her generation.
 Her approval signaled the beginning of the rage for artificial scent which persists to this day.

 And, the term fougere means fern in French, and refers to the fact that this fragrance is very much like the scent of dried ferns.
 My perfume, Landscape in Suffolk is a fougere and one of a modern type which still carries the unmistakable traces of the genre.

-Hop over to Possets and take a look at our listing for fruit scents, we are very good at them.
-Don’t stop there, there are representatives from each of the scent families and it’s just fun going through the list of perfumes on offer.
+Hop over to Possets and take a look at our brand new Yule listing for 2015.
+There are representatives from each of the scent families and it’s just fun going through the list of perfumes on offer.
+This year our Yule theme is Portraits and we are offering free shipping on all orders through December.
+Now is the time to stock up and give your gifts (we always have a great presentation, perfect for gift giving right out of the shipping envelope!
 Http:www.possets.com